 - Front-load bobbin and having to draw the thread up yourself before starting to sew are not beginner-friendly.

 - The 4-step buttonhole is more difficult to learn.

 - Preset stitch length and widths make certain projects more difficult.

-If you compare the Singer M1500 vs Singer Start 1304, you’ll notice the M1500 is sleeker.
-However, it still features the same 10 preset stitches, one automatic buttonhole, and boasts similar operation.
-Essentially, everything is identical except for the new, updated look.
-Thus, most things you read about the Start 1304 will translate to the M1500.
+The M1500 is sleeker but still features the same 10 preset stitches and one automatic buttonhole, and it boasts a similar operation.
+Essentially, everything is identical except for the new, updated look, so most things you read about the Start 1304 will translate to the M1500.

 Check out my Singer Start 1304 review for a ton of information and pictures of my daughter’s machine.

-The Singer M1500 and Brother XM2701 are two comparably priced entry-level sewing machines.
-When comparing the Singer M1500 vs Brother XM2701, you’ll notice the Brother XM2701 has more for the money.
-Instead of 6 stitches a 4-step buttonhole, the Brother XM2701 features 27 stitches and an automatic one-step buttonhole.
-It also features an automatic needle threader and offers the user the ability to change stitch length and width.
+Instead of 6 stitches and a 4-step buttonhole, the Brother XM2701 features 27 stitches and an automatic one-step buttonhole.
+It also includes an automatic needle threader and offers the user the ability to change stitch length and width.

 If you feel the Brother XM2701 may be a better fit, my Brother XM2701 review will teach you more about it!
 The Brother XM2701 sewing machine offers more for the money than the Singer M1500.